Demonware/bladerunner/README.md

 usage and bash knowledge. clcout will silently ignore extra input passed to it if it does not resolve to an ip.

+You can use the following options with clcout:
+	-f <filename>		Import commands from a file
+	-u <username>		Use a different user to SSH
+	-v			Prints verbose output

 Bugs & TODO
 -----------

 Currently there is no handler for accepting a new ssh certificate.
-Need to add a file input option for running multiple commands.
-Add a logging option to capture all output.
 The shell prompt pattern match could be considerably more precise and verbose as well for other platforms and shell prompts.
+Some of this work is already started with the username flag.

+The output from commands is not the best yet, but with the use of the -v flag, you can see everything, and even though the output may be suppressed, you can know that the commands were issued at at least.
+Also, something TODO is to add in error catchers for timeouts and wrong passwords, etc.

 Copyright and License
 ---------------------